bobdavies2000/OpenCVB/README.md

     recently?
 Post if some configuration problems prevent the camera from working in OpenCVB.

--   Python Scripts Fail: this is likely a missing package.
-Run the algorithm “PythonPackages.py” inside OpenCVB to verify that all the necessary packages are installed.
-If still failing, check the Python setting in OpenCVB’s Global Settings.
-Make sure it points to a Python 3.x version.
-Test Python scripts with “PythonDebug” as the Startup Project in Visual Studio.
+-   Python Scripts Fail: Python setup has 2 parts – telling OpenCVB which Python to use and running the requirements.txt.
+There is a description below on how to set those up.

 -   Link problems: the C++ code in OpenCVB relies on PragmaLibs.h which is automatically created as part of the build process.
 PragmaLibs.h defines the